Some posts contain compensated links. Please read this disclaimer for more info.

 An easy ferry ride from Athens, Agistri is awesome to be in September (in summer the island is packed with locals) when you can kayak and lay back and soak up the last of the years’ rays.
 After a day of kayaking, we suggest you feast on seafood at any one of the local taverns in Skala, the island’s main port.

 The Day of the Assumption of the Blessed Virgin Mary (August 15) is a special time to stay in some Karpathian villages, but above all, in Olympos.

-You can even attend a church service where you will witness services for which women bring bread in flower baskets to give as an offering to the Virgin Mary.
+You can even attend a church service where you will witness services for which women bring bread in flower baskets to offer to the Virgin Mary.

-After the service, there is a large outdoor reception where musicians perform folk songs in laouto and lyra at Plati (in the main square) where the dancing and good times continues until dawn.
+After the service, there is a large outdoor reception where musicians perform folk songs in laouto and Lyra at Plati (in the main square), where the dancing and good times continue until dawn.
 Dive into unbelievable marine life

-The incredible transparency of the water and the rocky geology of the Aegean Sea around Karpathos puts diving near the top of the list of things to do while you visit the island.
+The incredible transparency of the water and the rocky geology of the Aegean Sea around Karpathos put diving near the top of the list of things to do while you visit the island.